sleeptoken/zettelkasten/Scanning and Networks.md

 In Zenmap, the `-g` or `--source-port` option is used to perform source port manipulation. ->`nmap -g 80 <ip>`
 #### IP address Decoy

 The IP address decoy technique refers to generating or manually specifying IP addresses of the decoys to evade IDS/firewalls.
 It appears to the target that the decoys as well as the host(s) are scanning the network.
 This technique makes it difficult for the IDS/firewall to determine which IP address is actually scanning the network and which IP addresses are decoys.
 The Nmap scanning tool comes with a built-in scan function called a decoy scan, which cloaks a scan with decoys.
-This technique generates multiple IP addresses to perform a scan, thus making it difficult for the target security mechanisms such as IDS, firewalls, etc., to identify the original source from the registered logs.
-The target IDS might report scanning from 5-0 IP addresses; however, it cannot differentiate between the actual scanning IP address and the innocuous decoy IPS
+##### Decoy scan using nmap

+`nmap -D RND:10 10.10.10.01`
+`nmap -D decoy1,decoy2,decoy3,.. <target>`  -  manually specify IP address ,separate each decoy w a comma

+This isn't successful if the target employs active mechanism such as router path tracing, response dropping etc.
+#### IP address spoofing

+Most firewalls filter packets based on the source IP address.
+These firewalls examine the source IP address and determine whether the packet is coming from a legitimate source or an illegitimate source.

+IP address spoofing is a hijacking technique in which an attacker obtains a computer's IP address, alters the packet headers, and sends request packets to a target machine, pretending to be a legitimate host.
+- The packets appear to be sent from a legitimate machine but are actually sent from the attacker's machine, while his/her machine's IP address is concealed.
+- When the victim replies to the address, it goes back to the spoofed address and not to the attacker's real address.

+Attackers mostly use IP address spoofing to perform DoS attacks.

+When spoofing a nonexistent address, the target replies to a nonexistent system and then hangs until the session times out, thus consuming a significant amount of its own resources.

+Note:
+`Hping3 www.certified.com -a 7.7.7.7` -> you can use Hping3 to perform IP spoofing.
+You will not be able to complete the 3 way handshake and open a successful TCP connection with spoofed IP address.
+#### MAC address spoofing

+Network firewalls filter packets based on the source media access control (MAC) address.
+They examine the MAC address in the packet header using MAC filtering rules and determine whether the packets originate from a legitimate source.
+The MAC address spoofing technique allows attackers to send request packets to the target machine/network, pretending to be a legitimate host.
+Attackers use the Nmap tool to evade firewalls via MAC address spoofing.

+Attackers use the-spoof-mac Nmap option to choose or set a specific MAC address for packets and send them to the target system/network
+- `nmap -ST-Pn-spoof-mac 0 [Target IP]`
+The above command automatically generates a random MAC address and attaches it to the packets in place of the original MAC address while performing host scanning.
+Here, `-spoof-mac 0` represents the randomization of the MAC address.

 ### References